Be A Man! (What Does That Mean?)

 This grandfather knew the Scriptures and how he would pass on his sinful tendencies to his children.
 He was grateful to God for the truth of 1John 1:9.
 He himself had struggled with the importance of God, desire for Jesus and love of money.
 He knew that the value of his experience would have to be passed on, thus possibly sparing his child that same pain of trial and error.

 Dear reader, how do you view your sin before your family?
-Do you ask their forgiveness when it spills its effects on them?
+Do you ask their forgiveness when its effects slop on them?
 Do you look to teach your children from the lessons God has taught you?
 Are you humble before your family?
-Do you let your children see you get right before God?
+Do you let your children see you "get right" before God?
 If you model to them how to ask forgiveness, they in turn, will think it natural to come to God with a humble heart.

 Principle 5.
 He takes seriously his responsibilities and walk before the Lord.